CMihai99/fyndro/README.md

 ## Internationalization

-We currently support 5 languages.
+We currently support 10 languages including English.
 Are we missing your language?
 [Contribute a translation via Crowdin](https://crowdin.com/project/andro-dashboard)!

 ## Documentation